djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/create-project.md

 # Lab 0: Project Setup - New Project
 ---
 ## Summary
-In this lab, we will be walking through how to create your own project to complete the following labs in the bootcamp.
-It is important we create a project in the right environment, or else it can cause issues down the line if done incorrectly!
+Before stating lab 1, we will be walking through how to create your own project to get familiar with watsonx.ai and ensure you have accessed your environment for the class.

+It is important we create a project in the right environment, or else it will cause issues down the line!

 ## Table of Contents